chalbert/register-behavior/README.md

 # registerBehavior

 `registerBehavior` registers a new Web Behavior.
-Web Behaviors are special attributes which, when added to an HTML element, extend the behavior of this element.
+Web Behaviors are special attributes which, when added to an DOM element, extend the behavior of this element.
 They are a complement to Web Components.

 At this point, `registerBehavior` is still considered highly experimental.